xinyang-liu1217/tst/content/authors/nxi/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
+Post-doc of ITP,CAS.
+Mainly study on the numerical simulation of strongly correlated electron systems and new algorithms on quantum many-body physics, especially the tensor-network algorithms on frustrated spin systems and quasi-1D systems.

 # List each interest with a dash
 interests: